Debalent/Finthos/APP-STORE-DEPLOYMENT-VISUAL-GUIDE.md

 ```
 [SCREENSHOT PLACEHOLDER]
 - Onboarding screen showing:
-  - Finthos logo and branding
+  - PeopleTrustPay logo and branding
   - "Welcome to the future of payments"
   - Sign up and login options
   - Security badges and certifications